ArduFox/TiTraPy/doc.md

-# Documentation of Classes in TiTra.py
+# Documentation of Classes in TiTra.py  -> needs to be updated